Sub-Acute Medical Detox

 Sub-Acute Medical Detox and the Levels of Care

 Detoxification, or detox, is the process of allowing all traces of one or more psychoactive substances to leave the body so that brain function can begin to return to normal.
-Sub-acute medical detox is for people whose dependence is serious enough to produce uncomfortable symptoms, but not severe enough to warrant hospitalization.
-Those who are at a high risk for relapse will also benefit from sub-acute medical detox, and it’s recommended for anyone who has been through detox before.
+Sub-acute medical detox in Costa Mesa is for people whose dependence is serious enough to produce uncomfortable symptoms, but not severe enough to warrant hospitalization.
+Those who are at a high risk for relapse will also benefit from drug and alcohol detox in Orange County , and it’s recommended for anyone who has been through detox before.
+An initial intake assessment helps healthcare providers determine the best detox setting for an individual’s needs.
+As a rule, providers strive to place people in the least restrictive environment possible.

 The American Society of Addiction Medicine has identified five levels of care for detox, with sub-acute detox comprising the fourth level: